stellarcarbon/sc-sdk-typescript/README.md

 The Stellarcarbon Typescript SDK can be used to easily use the Stellarcarbon API in your typescript project.

+Check out the Stellarcarbon API specification docs here: https://api.stellarcarbon.io/docs

-By default the SDK will run against the mainnet API at `https://api.stellarcarbon.io`
+By default the Stellarcarbon API and its SDK will connect with the Stellar mainnet.

 ## Installation